trust-mfn-berlin/animals-as-objects/vault/help.ToDo CMW.md

 - [ ] Footnotes
 - [ ] Chicago, which one?
 - [ ] Archivverzeichnis?
-Das mach die Footnotes kleiner.
+Das macht die Footnotes kleiner.
 - [ ] Word count in Dendron

 ## Fertigstellen